Self-Purification (Tazkiyat al-Nafs)

 Muslims do not believe in the self as an independent source of strength, guidance, or stability.
 Rather, the self is inherently weak, forgetful, and vulnerable, especially under calamity, fear, or loss.

-When trials strike, reliance on the self alone inevitably crumbles, exposing its fragility.
-Tazkiyah therefore begins with recognizing this weakness and redirecting trust away from the self toward Allah.
+Tazkiyah, therefore, begins with recognizing this weakness and redirecting trust away from the self toward Allah.

-Ultimitly Self-purification is the disciplined alignment of human choice with Allah’s guidance, keeping the self firm upon the straight path (ṣirāṭ al-mustaqīm).
+Ultimately Self-purification is the disciplined alignment of human choice with Allah’s guidance, keeping the self firm upon the straight path (ṣirāṭ al-mustaqīm).

 Without this anchoring, confidence becomes arrogance, and effort becomes anxiety.